 If you think that a carrier has not complied with the Telecommunication Act you can make a complaint.

 Under the TIA Act the Australian Security and Intelligence Organisation (ASIO) and certain domestic law enforcement agencies can authorise the disclosure of telecommunications data by a carrier or carriage service provider, including telecommunications data collected and retained under the new data retention scheme.
 Under s 183(3) of the TIA Act, the Information Commissioner must be consulted about requirements relating to the form of those authorisations.

 Data retention scheme

 In March 2015, the Australian parliament passed legislation to introduce a data retention scheme into Part 5-1A of the TIA Act.

 From 13 October 2015, providers of telecommunications services in Australia (service providers) are required to collect and retain specified types of telecommunications data (sometimes called ‘metadata’) for a minimum period of two years.
-Importantly, Part 5-1A requires all service providers that collect and retain telecommunications data under the data retention scheme to comply with the Privacy Act in relation to that data (for more information see the OAIC’s Privacy business resource 11: Telecommunications service providers’ obligations arising under the Privacy Act as a result of Part 5-1A of the TIA Act).
+Importantly, Part 5-1A requires all service providers that collect and retain telecommunications data under the data retention scheme to comply with the Privacy Act in relation to that data (for more information see the telecommunications service providers’ obligations arising under the Privacy Act as a result of Part 5-1A of the TIA Act).